 #19.
 Pepper Spray: You may not want to barter firearms and ammunition.
 In the United States, we are free to purchase pepper spray as wanted.
 It would be a great barter item, especially if you don’t fully trust them.

 #20.
 Information: In times of need, when events will unfold with the speed of light, people will want to know what roads are safe, how car is the disaster or enemy, and many other such things.
 Or, they may need advice to do or fix something.
 We live in an information age, and this won’t change when SHTF.

 #21.
 Flashlights: You will need to have batteries on hand, but people will want batteries.
 A LED light in the woods is very helpful.
 There are plenty of small flashlights that take a single battery to run, and some that are even hand-crank, which means yo don’t have to worry about dead batteries anymore.

 #22.
 Cigarettes: You may not be a smoker (I’m not), but I recognize the value of cigarettes.
-People who are addicted will barter high for a pack of smokes.
+People who can’t live without them will barter high for a pack of smokes.
 However, they are pricey to stock up.
 Another option is to learn how to roll your own and purchase supplies separately.

 #23.
 Matches and Lighters: Matches are inexpensive, allowing you to gather a huge stock of them.
 Fire is a necessity for survival.
 Just like water filtration, you can even give these away to save lives.
 Lighters are a great choice, especially if you feel as if you can’t store the matches correctly.
 Matches have to be in a waterproof container.